orchest/orchest/docs/source/getting_started/quickstart.rst

    resources will keep running when editing another pipeline, you can shut down the session manually by clicking on the shut down button.
 Of course all resources are shut down when you shut down Orchest with ``./orchest stop``.

-..
-Closing notes
-.. ~~~~~~~~~~~~~
-..
-TODO(yannick)
-.. looking at the project directory on the filesystem, we can see it is nothing more than a directory containing a .orchest file.
-This is the pipeline definition.
-   So you could actually use your editor to edit the files.
-Additionally, ipynb can also be py

-.. note that running a pipeline does not require a session to be booted, this can be useful when you use your own editor to edit the files.

-.. .. code-block:: text

-..    quickstart
-..     ├── california_housing.orchest
-..     ├── explore-data.ipynb
-..     ├── get-data.py
-..     └── .orchest/